sindresorhus/meow/readme.md

 Automatically show the version text when the `--version` flag is present.
 Useful to set this value to `false` when a CLI manages child CLIs with their own version text.

- This option will only enabled when there is only one argument in `process.argv`.
+ This option is only considered when there is only one argument in `process.argv`.

 ##### pkg